If urban foxes give you the heebie-jeebies, then you’d have liked London even less back in the day.

-Because sadly, it’s thought that early humans were missing from England at the one time it was actually bloody warm here, possibly because they all killed themselves when they realised they had nothing to moan about.
+Because sadly, it’s thought that early humans were missing from England at the one time it was actually bloody warm here, possibly because they all left when they realised they had nothing to moan about.

 If you actually quite fancy the idea of frequent encounters with charismatic megafauna, rest assured we’re the climate is currently drastically warmer than at any point in known history, so you could be dodging cheetahs on your commute before you know it.

 Read the full story on the Natural History Museum’s website.